 Applications developed include a bioreactor system “Nanokicking” stem cells into bone differentiation, surfaces that aid bone repair by organising biopolymer networks, nanotopographies to differentiate or maintain stem cells, acoustic cell sorting, peripheral nerve repair and nanoparticles for gene therapy.

-Cell Engineering research staff:
+Cell Engineering academic staff:

 Lecturer (Institute of Molecular Cell and Systems Biology)

 Research interests: Cell-nanoparticle interactions, using various nanoparticles (eg. quantum dots, gold and magnetic) conjugated to cell penetrating peptides with the aim of targeted cell uptake to the nucleus.